History of Thailand in Timeline

 2016: Thai Economy Growth

-In 2016, the Thai economy grew an inflation-adjusted 3.3% which increased to 3.9% in 2017.
+In 2016, the Thai economy grew by 3.3%, which was less than the 3.9% growth experienced in 2017.

-2017: Roads and Vehicles
+2017: Roads and Vehicles in Thailand

-As of 2017, Thailand has over 462,133 roads and 37 million registered vehicles, 20 million of them motorbikes.
+As of 2017, Thailand had over 462,133 roads and 37 million registered vehicles, 20 million of them motorbikes.

 2017: Thailand's GDP

-In 2017, Thailand's GDP was US$1.236 trillion on a purchasing power parity basis, making it the second largest economy in Southeast Asia after Indonesia.
+In 2017, Thailand's GDP was US$1.236 trillion (on a purchasing power parity basis), making it the second largest economy in Southeast Asia after Indonesia.

 2017: Current Constitution

-2017: Release of "Bad Genius"
+2017: Release and success of "Bad Genius"

 Loading Video...

-December 2018: Legalization of Medical Cannabis
+December 2018: Legalisation of medical cannabis

-2018: Buddhists
+2018: Buddhists in Thailand

 According to the 2018 National Statistical Office data, 93.46% of the country's population self-identified as Buddhists.

-2018: Religious Groups
+2018: Religious composition

-In 2018, Muslims comprised 5.37% and Christians 1.13% of Thailand's population.
+In 2018, Muslims constituted 5.37% and Christians represented 1.13% of the population in Thailand.

-2018: Alternative Energy Development Plan Developed
+2018: Alternative Energy Development Plan

 In 2018, the Thai government developed the Alternative Energy Development Plan 2018–2037 (AEDP 2018) to increase renewable energy to almost 30,000 MW by 2037.